matsengrp/hyperfreq/README.md

 Running `hyperfreq analyze -h` will give you a full list of options.
 Here are some examples to get you started and give you a rough sense of hyperfreq's capabilities.

-    # Simple anlysis comparing each sequence to a consensus sequence contructed from the entire alignment
+    # Simple analysis comparing each sequence to a consensus sequence constructed from the entire alignment
     hyperfreq analyze tests/data/alignment.fasta

     # Instead, compare each sequence to the consensus for a cluster specified in a clusters file